Guide on How to Applique Fabric

 And each of the design elements should be sewn down.
 Again, I prefer to stack and finish the design before sewing them down.
 But you can absolutely sew each detail down before you go ahead to the next.

-There are a lot of amazing patterns in the shop that works great for an applique project.
-I have used the Hudson Hoodie for the Hot Chocolate applique and the Altitude Pullover without the pockets for the S’mores, Nativity Scene, and the Pine Cone Pullovers.
-Most pullovers can be used for statement Appliques like these.
-But you can also do more underrated appliques that tie the pattern together.
+The shop has a variety of patterns for applique projects.
+I used the Hudson Hoodie for the Hot Chocolate applique and the Altitude Pullover without pockets for the S'mores, Nativity Scene, and Pine Cone Pullovers.
+You can use most pullovers for a statement or subtle appliques that complement the pattern.

 Amy recently shared a nightgown she made her daughter with appliqued details on the solid yoke of the dress.
 She cut out some of the smaller details on the main print, like the gingerbread snowflakes and gingerbread man, and added them to the yoke.
 It was pretty cute and easily added a fun detail to the dress.

 I focused on appliqueing with Knit fabric here.
 Since Knit fabric does not often fray the edges can be left raw.
 Even if the interfacing is not used, it rarely frays.
-But if you are using a woven piece to do the applique, the risks are higher for the fraying.
+But if you are using a woven piece, such as cotton fabric, to do the applique, the risks are higher for fraying.
 If you use interfacing the fraying can be limited, but it will still eventually fray.

 A full-coverage satin stitch, a blanket stitch, or a zig-zag stitch has to be used to avoid the applique from coming apart.
 You can apply a fray check, but I haven’t used them yet.
 The other option is to fold it under to enclose the raw edge while sewing down the applique.
 This uses a different technique for appliqueing, similar to paper piecing.
 You will need to add ‘seam allowance’ to the details that you cut out to allow for folding under and sewing down.